Best AI Financial Planning Assistants in 2026

 Is Walnut a financial planning app?

 Not a full one.
-Walnut is investing-focused: it connects the brokerage you already own and lets you chat about your real holdings, themes you are considering, and thematic baskets, with each position framed against the S&P 500.
+Walnut is investing-focused: it connects the brokerage you already own and lets you chat about your real holdings, themes you are considering, and thematic portfolios, with each position framed against the S&P 500.
 It does not handle budgeting, goals, or full life planning, so for broad planning an all-in-one like Origin or Empower fits better.
 Walnut sits on top of your broker and is not an investment adviser.

 Planning breadth or investing depth: how do I choose?